pob3541/Dynamics2023/READMEv2.md

 ## Figure 6: Single-trial analysis and decoding
 Open 'plotFigure6.m'.
 Load regressions.mat from DryadData.

 Running the following code will initialize the data to recreate all of the plots in Figure 6.
+> D= PMddecoding(regressions)

+The following commands will plot all parts of Figure 6:

+6A
+>D.plotRTLFADS()

+6B
+>D.plotChoiceLFADS()

+6C & E
+>D.plotR2()

+6D & F
+>D.plotAcc()

+>## Figure 7: Single-trial analysis and decoding
+Open 'plotFigure6.m'.
+Load regressions.mat from DryadData.

+Running the following code will initialize the data to recreate all of the plots in Figure 6.